 - 1/2 scant teaspoon salt omit if using salted butter

 - 1 1/2 cups plus 2 tablespoons cake flour 6.5 oz or White Lily flour

 - Spray an 8 ½ by 4 ½ inch loaf pan with flour-added baking spray.
 Line pan with parchment paper.

 - In a liquid measuring cup, whisk the eggs and extracts and set aside.

-- In the bowl of a stand mixer with the whisk attached, beat the butter and cream cheese for about five minutes or until very light and creamy.
+- In the bowl of a stand mixer with the whisk attached, beat the butter and cream cheese for about five minutes on medium speed until light creamy.
 Scrape bowl occasionally.
 With the mixer running, add the sugar very slowly – this should take another 5 minutes.
 Add the salt and scrape bowl again.

 - Reduce mixer speed slightly and very gradually add the egg/extract mixture a few spoonfuls at a time.
 This process should take about 2 minutes.
 Once the eggs are added, continue beating for one minute.